microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtTargetedManagedAppConfiguration.md

         - `[MinDeviceOccurrence <Int32?>]`: Minimum times setting can be set on device.
 A MinDeviceOccurrence of 0 means setting is optional
       - `[OffsetUri <String>]`: Offset CSP Path from Base
       - `[ReferredSettingInformationList <IMicrosoftGraphDeviceManagementConfigurationReferredSettingInformation[]>]`: List of referred setting information.
         - `[SettingDefinitionId <String>]`: Setting definition id that is being referred to a setting.
-Applicable for reusable setting
+Applicable for reusable setting.
       - `[RootDefinitionId <String>]`: Root setting definition if the setting is a child setting.
       - `[SettingUsage <DeviceManagementConfigurationSettingUsage?>]`: Supported setting types
       - `[UxBehavior <DeviceManagementConfigurationControlType?>]`: Setting control type representation in the UX